 Again after the game Joe Saunders told reports that he’s ready to join the Rangers.

-“What else do they want me to do?”
+"“What else do they want me to do?”
 Saunders said Thursday.
 “I can’t imagine where another start would be in the picture.”
-(Jeff Wilson – Star Telegram)
+(Jeff Wilson – Star Telegram)“I feel like I’m ready to go,” he said.
+“I feel like I can contribute to this team.”
+(Jeff Wilson – Star Telegram)"

 Normally it would be easy to tell Saunders again he is not ready for the starting rotation and to hold off and wait.
 His stats do seem to show he’s ready to move up.
 He has an ERA of 2.25 with only allowing 3 earned runs and striking out 8, but he’s allowed a ton of hits and walks.
 Also, his opposing batting average .319 didn’t go down in triple-A, it went up.